marl-ieee-nitk/marl-ieee-nitk.github.io/_posts/2019-02-28-Solving-Switch-Riddle-using-RL.md

 [Image Source](https://github.com/iassael/learning-to-communicate)

 Now, the prisoner in the interrogation room can switch on or off the bulb to send some indication to the next prisoner.
 He can also tell the warden that everyone has been to the room at least once or decide not to say anything.
-If his claim is correct, then all are set free otherwise no.
+If his claim is correct, then all are set free otherwise they are all killed.

 ## Problem Formulation

-So we see that the switch riddle problem consists of many prisoners trying to establish a single task.
+We can observe that switch riddle problem comprises of multiple agents working towards completing a single task.
 Therefore, the puzzle fits in a Multi-Agent setup where the agents are collaborating to complete the task.
-We will use a Reinforcement learning based algorithms called the **DIAL( Differential Inter Agent Learning)** to solve this riddle.
+We will use a Deep Reinforcement learning based algorithms called the **DIAL( Differential Inter Agent Learning)** to solve this riddle.

-The things that we need to define for most of the RL tasks are states, actions, and rewards.
+The things that we need to define for most RL problems are states, actions, and rewards.
 So let's formulate these:

 #### State
 The state for each agent or prisoner is whether the agent is in the interrogation room or not, i.e., if the prisoner n is in the room, then he receives a 1 and others 0 for that particular day or time step.